Editor's note: This post was originally published February 23, 2015.

 Here are some simple steps to follow so that you can change your family's life starting today:

-8. Once the timer goes off, everyone shares super-quickly what they read and carries on with their lives.
+- Once the timer goes off, we all share super-quickly what we read and carries on with our lives.

 Why will this work?